 - Restlessness and anxiety

-- Trouble managing physical health, relationships (professional, platonic, romantic),
+- Trouble managing physical health and relationships (professional, platonic, romantic)

 - Substance misuse

 Of course, every person struggling with ADHD presents differently, and typically, women with ADHD often show symptoms that are entirely different from their male counterparts.
 This is one of the reasons an assessment from a professional is required in order to diagnose ADHD.

 Anyone can develop ADHD, but some groups are more likely to be diagnosed with ADHD.

 - Males are three times more likely to be diagnosed with ADHD than females